Before you start flaming me for what you think I am going to write, please take a minute to read this article.

-Because we do love our dogs more than anything in the world—not having them around is going to be hard for the whole family, which does not make me happy.
+Because we do love our dogs more than anything in the world—not having them around will be hard for the whole family, which does not make me happy.
 And I generally like our dogs more than I like most people.

-I know some people who are going to see the title of this article and immediately think I'm a dog hater.
+I know some people who will see the title of this article and immediately think I'm a dog hater.